 Now that we can see in 2017 that this romance has subsided and the focus on stability is even coming out of the existing publicly traded companies and many of the private ones, there’s hope for a better future.

 And this leads me to tell you the future for you and your goals are bright.
 The race to the bottom has subsided.
 Stability will return.
 Storage looks very promising over the next 3 years.
 The software and hardware will talk to each other more fluidly and predicatively with the weaving of AI into the algorithm.

 Let’s not forget how the future value proposition is going to be about being a service oriented company.
 Being the trusted advisor for not just solar, but storage and other support services.

 Think about all the ways you can be of value to your existing clients.
 What do they need?
 What aren’t they getting attention with?
 When you go by their properties, what looks neglected?

 These services will provide you with better gross margins, greater influence in your community and the stability you, the industry and your company deserves.

 The question remains- will you be a part of it?

-I invite you to join my 8-week Solar Business Masterclass.
-There is a new session coming up an a few weeks.
-Take the next step and explore this transformative experience for you and your solar business.
+I invite you to join my Solar Business Masterclass which includes an 8-module online course as well as access to ongoing live webinar sessions held every other week.
+There is a new session starting soon.
+Take the next step and explore this transformative learning experience for you and your solar business.